Abigail Adams: Slavery and race

-Adams opposed the existence of slavery in the United States and saw it a threat to American democracy.
-In a letter she wrote on March 31, 1776, Adams doubted that the majority of white people in Virginia had such "passion for Liberty" as they claimed they did, since they "deprive[d] their fellow Creatures" of freedom.
+Adams opposed the existence of slavery in the United States and saw it as a threat to American democracy.
+In a letter she wrote on March 31, 1776, Adams doubted that the majority of White people in Virginia had such "passion for Liberty" as they claimed they did, since they "deprive[d] their fellow Creatures" of freedom.

-A notable incident regarding Adams' views on race happened in Philadelphia in 1791, when a free black youth came to her house asking to be taught how to read and write.
+A notable incident regarding Adams's views on race happened in Philadelphia in 1791, when a free black youth came to her house asking to be taught how to read and write.
 Adams subsequently placed the boy in a local evening school, though not without objections from a neighbor.
-Adams responded that he was "a Freeman as much as any of the young Men and merely because his Face is Black, is he to be denied instruction?
+Adams responded that he was "a Freeman as much as any of the young Men and merely because his face is black, is he to be denied instruction?
 How is he to be qualified to procure a livelihood? ...
 I have not thought it any disgrace to my self to take him into my parlor and teach him both to read and write."

-Despite her abolitionist views, Adams still maintained white supremacist viewpoints during her life.
-After attending a 1785 production of Othello in London, Adams wrote of her "disgust and horror" at seeing the play's titular protagonist, a black man, touching a white woman.
-Historian Annette Gordon-Reed stated that her views were in line with a "typical white person of the 18th century."
+Despite her abolitionist views, Adams still held racist views during her life.
+After attending a 1785 production of Othello in London, Adams wrote in a letter of her "disgust and horror" at seeing the play's titular protagonist, a Black man, touching the character of Desdemona, a White woman.
+Historian Annette Gordon-Reed stated that Adams's views on race were in line with a "typical white person of the 18th century".